mattermost/docs/source/configure/environment-variables.rst

 .. warning::

    - Environment variables for Mattermost settings that are set within the active shell will take effect when migrating configuration.
-For more information, see the `configuration in a database </configure/configuration-in-your-database.html>`__ documentation.
+For more information, see the :doc:`configuration in a database </configure/store-configuration-in-your-database>` documentation.
    - Database connection strings for the database read and search replicas need to be formatted using `URL encoding <https://www.w3schools.com/tags/ref_urlencode.asp>`__.
 Incorrectly formatted strings may cause some characters to terminate the string early, resulting in issues when the connection string is parsed.

 Override Mattermost license file